benswift/benswift.github.io/_posts/2020-07-15-acmc2020-organising-my-first-virtual-conference.md

 ### Q&A and discussion {#discord}

+ACMC2020 went all in on text-based chat using [Discord](https://discord.com/) (we created our own ACMC2020 Discord server and sent an invite link to all conference participants).
 YouTube is great for one-way one-to-many broadcasting, but not so great for two-way communication, and especially not many-to-many interaction & discussion.
-Instead, ACMC2020 went all in on text-based chat using [Discord](https://discord.com/) (we created our own ACMC2020 Discord server and sent an invite link to all conference participants).
+And having all the discussion for the whole conference (with the ability to `@mention` participants across sessions) in one place helped with the feeling that this was a single event, rather than just a series of disconnected YouTube videos.

 ![ACMC Discord channel screenshot]({% link assets/images/posts/acmc-discord-screenshot.png %})